Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

   your password at one point in the process.
 (You must install as an "administrator" user, not as a "standard" user.)

+  If you installed the autotools using an older version of the above script, you should update automake to version 1.16.3 using the script at

+  **TunnelblickSource**/third_party/ShellScriptToInstallAutomake1.16.3.sh

 **4. Setting up Xcode to Build Tunnelblick**

 Double-click **TunnelblickSource**/tunnelblick/Tunnelblick.xcodeproj to